Which Party Has to Pay Spousal Support or Alimony in A Divorce?

 There is no hard and fast rule for how long someone will have to pay alimony or spousal support.
 Maryland favors what is referred to as Rehabilitative Alimony.
 For example, if the husband is a professional that makes more money than the wife, and the wife reports that she wants to go back to school and get a degree or certification, then the Courts may award rehabilitative alimony to her.
 The courts in Maryland favor helping a former spouse become self-supporting.

 How Is The Amount Of Alimony Or Spousal Support Determined In Maryland?

 For more information on Spousal Support Or Alimony In Maryland, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.